 An empathetic, conversational approach that is flexible and able to respond to new day-to-day challenges reinforces the commitment to a strong employee experience and a strong employer brand.
 It shows that your organization respects their speaking up and is committed to providing intake channels that actually work.
 It also should provide better information to get your E&C team started, which saves investigation and follow-up time down the road.

-51.1% of all reports were substantiated (Traditional Comparison 43%) down 6.1% from 2020.
+52% of all reports were substantiated (Traditional Comparison 43%) up 4% from 2020.